perlfloccri/NuclearSegmentationPipeline/README.md

 3. U-net architecture + lasagne wrapper for the U-net architecture
 4. Mask R-CNN
 5. Result generation

 After setting up the environments, the path to the python environments, the code base and the base pipeline path have to be set in the pipeline-batch-script ([run_pipeline.bat](run_pipeline.bat)), see also the respective step in the [pipeline](#pipeline-to-train-and-infer-segmentation-architectures).

-Subsequently, the lasagne wrapper has to be built by activating the environment for the U-Net (UnetPure) and running these commands:
+Subsequently, the lasagne wrapper has to be built by activating the environment for the U-Net and running these commands:
 ```
 python setup.py build
 python setup.py install